mpg-age-bioinformatics/jawm/README.md

 jawm simple.py
 ```

-## Creating your firt jawm workfow
+## Developing your firt jawm workfow

-Create your first jawm workflow:
+You can develop your first jawm workflow by:
 ```
 jawm-dev init my_first_wf -s local
 ```